noopurP/NBAY6170_project/README.md

                        number of crimes that were handled by this particular Precinct to get information as to how effective the Precinct is.

+We run the K-Means algorithm on each of the above described Datasets, with k set to 3, which we hoped would intuitively represent -

+    1. Safe Zipcodes or Well performaing Precincts resp.
+    2. Neutral Zipcodes or Average performing Precincts resp
+    3. Zipcodes marked by high criminal activity or Under performing Precincts

+We validated our results by cross-checking how seperate the values were for the crucial features to determine if the clusters had segregated well enough for the information to be actionable.